 The first thing I always do when an app is crashing on me is to close out of the app in the multitasking tray.
 This process quits the app in a way that releases it from the processing memory of the device so that when you open it up the next time it starts fresh.
 All you need to do to close the crashing app from the multitasking tray is to double tap the home button to reveal multitasking mode.
 You will see the app icon above an app preview window.
 To close the app, all you need to do is swipe up on the preview window.
 The crashing app will disappear from the multitasking tray and the app beside it will slide over into it’s place.
 Now the crashing app has been closed and will open fresh the next time it is launched.
 Often times this solves a app crash issue in iOS 7, iOS 8 and iOS 9.
 However, if the app still crashes, go to step 2.

-2. Close all apps and perform a hard reset of your iOS device
+2. Close all apps and perform a hard reset of your iOS d

 3. Delete the App and Reinstall it (be sure to backup the device in iTunes before deleting the app if you have files in the app that you need to keep)